 He was named head coach of his high school alma mater, Cleveland Heights in May 2019 after retiring following a long and successful pro career.

 MICHAEL LEE – 2004-08

 Romania / Hungary / Serbia / Ukraine / NBA Summer League

-Lee last played for Pitesti in Romania as part of a long and successful professional career after graduating from St. Bonaventure.
 He was named the Eurobasket.com All-Hungarian League Forward of the Year in 2010 and 2011 and was also the All-Serbian League Defensive Player of the Year in 2011.
 In 2015, he was a part of the Hungarian League Championship squad after helping his teams to make several deep playoff runs in recent years.
-A longtime producer playing professionally, he averaged double digit scoring in six seasons.
+A longtime producer playing professionally, he averaged double-digit scoring in six seasons.

 In his four years with the Bonnies, he averaged 12.5 points and 6.0 rebounds per game including 17.5 points and 8.0 rebounds as a senior.
-Following his collegiate career, he signed with Cholet Basket of France, though had his time there shortened due to injury.
+Following his collegiate career, he signed with Cholet Basket of France, though he had his time there shortened due to injury.
 The following January, he signed with KK Split of Croatia, then played the next two seasons for Albacomp of Hungary and Radnicki Kragujevac of Serbia the following two seasons.
-He also played in the Ukraine before spending stints with the Sacramento Kings in the 2012 NBA Summer League as well as a short stay with the Cleveland Cavaliers in 2013.

 MARQUES GREEN – 2001-04